“How do you design and launch a great New Manager Training Program, without spending a lot of time or money? What makes great manager training?”

 But, don’t keep the results of your employee engagement surveys private.

-Once your staff have filled-in this survey, give your first-time manager their own score.
+Once your staff has filled in this survey, give your first-time manager their own score.
 That way, they’ll be able to see their performance, and how it stacks up to other managers.